Pan Roasting - A Cooking Technique Used By the Pros

 Instructions

-- Remove chops from the refrigerator about an hour before cooking to let them come up to room temperature.
+- Remove chops from the refrigerator about an hour before cooking to let them come to room temperature.
 Pat them dry.

 - Slice and thoroughly wash the leeks.
 They grow in very sandy soil, and sand and dirt can get trapped in all the layers of leaves, so make sure to rinse them several times.